S-AJ-H/AIMS26/README.md

 # AIMS26: Graph Neural Networks for designing organic materials

 In this workshop, we explore how we can predict the properties of organic materials.
-It uses a published dataset containing density functional theory calculations of electron affinitty and ionisation potential for ~6000 polymer photocatalysts.
+It uses a published dataset containing density functional theory calculations of electron affinity and ionisation potential for ~6000 polymer photocatalysts.
 The workshop focuses on how chemists can represent organic materials in a machine-learning-friendly way.
 It has two parts:

 ## 1. Lecture and Interactive Workshop
 This part explains why and how we use machine learning for property prediction of organic materials.
 It compares two approaches over three notebooks: